 FAQs

-5. What performance should I expect from a $100 gaming PC?
+Q: What gaming performance can I realistically expect from a $100 build?